 The signs are posted one per block on streets where parking is allowed.
 When a "Parking Ban" is in effect, you MUST remove anything parked on the street in front of your residence.
 These signs do not mean we will plow every snow event.
 The conditions (temperature, sun, salt) will determine whether the streets are plowed on each snowfall.
 If a "PARKING BAN" is in effect, DO NOT put your vehicle in the street just because you see the plows or see that your street has been plowed.
 DO NOT put your vehicle in the street at all until the "PARKING BAN" has been lifted or your vehicle could be towed at your expense.

-The City snow plows will maintain the primary streets (main streets) and secondary streets (hills or steep inclines) until the snow event is over, before moving to any other streets in the City.
+The City snow plows will maintain the primary streets (main streets) and snow routes until the snow event is over, before moving to any other streets in the City.

-The City snow plows usually plow in groups of two to three (sometimes four).
+The City snow plows usually plow Court Street and Veterans Drive in groups of two.

 ATTENTION: Please do not attempt to pass the plow or drive too closely as you are endangering not only yourself but also the plow truck operators.